-- Epifluorescence microscopes: The most common type of fluorescence microscope in which, excitation of the fluorophore and detection of the fluorescence are done through the same light path (i.e. through the objective).
+It is the most common type of fluorescence microscope.
+In this microscope, excitation of the fluorophore and detection of the fluorescence are done through the same light path (i.e., through the objective).

-- Multiphoton microscope: In this type of microscope, multiphoton fluorescence excitation results in the capture of high-resolution three-dimensional images of specimen tagged with highly specific fluorophores.
+In this type of microscope, multiphoton fluorescence excitation captures high-resolution three-dimensional images of specimens tagged with highly specific fluorophores.

 Applications of Fluorescence Microscope

-Fluorescence microscopy is widely used in diagnostic microbiology and in microbial ecology (for enumerating bacteria in natural environments).
+Fluorescence microscopy is widely used in diagnostic microbiology and microbial ecology (for enumerating bacteria in natural environments).
 Some organisms, such as Pseudomonas, fluoresce naturally when irradiated with ultraviolet light.
 Other organisms, such as Mycobacterium tuberculosis and Treponema pallidum, are treated with fluorochrome.

-- Detection of acid-fast bacilli (AFB) in sputum or CSF when stained with auramine fluorescent dye.
+- Acid-fast bacilli (AFB) in sputum or CSF are detected when stained with auramine fluorescent dye.

 - Detection of Trichomonas vaginalis, intracellular gonococci, and other parasites when stained by acridine orange.